twr14152/Go-Network-Scripts/arista/README.md

 ### Arista
-- 01/31/2026 Created script that runs jsonRPC using hostfile.txt and host.cfg files to run commands
+- 01/31/2026 Created script that runs jsonRPC using hostfile.txt and host.cfg files to run commands on arista devices
   -  arista/jsonRPC/main.go
 - 07/20/2025 Finally got ssh using hostfile working
   * ssh_using_hostfile/main.go